-Application Article 3
+Application

-- (1) The customs authority shall, upon application of the Right Holder, suspend the customs procedures and withhold imported, exported or transited goods suspected to be in violation of intellectual property rights. - (2) The application may be: - 1) individual, related to a particular consignment of goods, or - 2) general, related to all consignments of goods within the established period of time.
+- (1) The customs authority shall, upon application of the Right Holder, suspend the customs procedures and withhold imported, exported or transited goods suspected to be in violation of intellectual property rights. - (2) The application may be: - 1) individual, related to a particular consignment of goods, or - 2) general, where the Right Holder provides information to the customs authority on the particulars of original goods, manufacturers, distributors, and any other information that may assist the customs authority to identify consignments suspected to be in violation of intellectual property rights.

-Content of the Application Article 4
+Content of the Application

-- (1) Any Right Holder may lodge the application referred to in Article 3, paragraph 1 of this Regulation, in writing, with the Customs Administration, at the address of its headquarters. - (2) The application referred to in paragraph 1 shall include a description of the goods sufficiently detailed to enable the customs authorities to recognize them, together with proof that the applicant is the holder of the right related to the goods in question. - (3) The applicant referred to in paragraph 1 may also provide all other information available to him, including the information: - 1) identifying the consignment or packages; - 2) on the place where the goods are situated or their intended destination; - 3) on the country or countries of origin or exporting country of suspect goods; - 4) on the identity of the manufacturer, importer, exporter or holder of the goods; - 5) on the scheduled date of arrival or departure of the goods; - 6) on the means of transport used; and - 7) on the customs authority where it is anticipated that the suspect goods will be presented, and the anticipated date of presentation.
+- (1) Any Right Holder may lodge the application referred to in Article 3, paragraph 1 of this Regulation, in writing, with the Customs Administration, at the address of its headquarters. - (2) The application referred to in paragraph 1 shall include a description of the goods sufficiently detailed to enable the customs authorities to recognize them, together with proof that the applicant is the holder of the right related to the goods in question. - (3) The applicant referred to in paragraph 1 may also provide all other information available to him, including information: - 1) identifying the consignment or packages; - 2) on the place where the goods are situated or their intended destination; - 3) on the country or countries of origin or exporting country of suspect goods; - 4) on the identity of the manufacturer, importer, exporter or holder of the goods; - 5) on the scheduled date of arrival or departure of the goods; - 6) on the means of transport used; and - 7) on the customs authority where it is anticipated that the suspect goods will be presented, and the anticipated date of presentation.